Roark's Formulas for Stress and Strain

-Roark's Formulas for Stress and Strain is a mechanical engineering design book written by Richard G. Budynas and Ali M. Sadegh.
+Roark's Formulas for Stress and Strain is a mechanical engineering design book written by Raymond Roark, Later co-written with Warren C. Young, and now maintained by Richard G. Budynas and Ali M. Sadegh.
 It was first published in 1938 and the most current ninth edition was published in March 2020.

 Subjects

-The subjects covered in the book include: bearing and shear stress, experimental stress analysis, and stress concentrations, as well as material behavior coverage and stress and strain measurement.
-Also included are expanded tables and cases; improved notations and figures within the tables; consistent table and equation numbering and verification of correction factors.
-The book organizes the formulas into tables in a hierarchical format – chapter, table, case, subcase—providing diagrams for each case and subcase.
+The book covers various subjects, including bearing and shear stress, experimental stress analysis, stress concentrations, material behavior, and stress and strain measurement.
+It also features expanded tables and cases, improved notations and figures within the tables, consistent table and equation numbering, and verification of correction factors.
+The formulas are organized into tables in a hierarchical format: chapter, table, case, subcase, and each case and subcase is accompanied by diagrams.